Lost-Crow23/Pinterest_Data_Pipeline/README.md

 ### Step 1

-- Downloading the Pinterest Infrastructure
+- Downloading the Pinterest Infrastructure:

   - To emulate a similar data that Pinterest's engineers are likely to work with, the project contains a script, `user_posting_emulation.py` that when run from the terminal, it resembles the stream of random data points received by the Pinterest API when POST requests are made by users uploading data to Pinterest.